ipozdeev/it-skills-for-research/visualization.md

 It is in a researcher's best interest that other people understand their work: higher clarity leads to wider recognition and more nuanced feedback &ndash; a precious commodity in scientific circles.
 At the same time, understanding is a hard and resource-intensive task for us humans who have evolved to excel in anything but comparing decimals and heeding values in parentheses.
 Thus, extra effort is required to *nudge* us into understanding.

 A good first step is to present information in graphical form or supplement other means of communication with graphics.
 Having spent millennia as diurnal animals in hostile environments, humans rely disproportionately stronger on vision for information acquisition than on other senses and happen to be better graphics processing units than readers, listeners or smellers.
-Still, just showing pictures is not enough:
+Still, just showing pictures is not enough.

 <img src="./src/visualization/pie_chart.jpg" width=500>